Fitbit Sense 2 vs Versa 4: What's the difference between these two smartwatches?

 It's not hugely important if you're just looking to count your steps or use your tracker for stationary activities like strength training - but if you track other cardio activities like walking as a workout or cycling as a workout, it's pretty essential.
 In testing out the Sense 2, I didn't have this issue at all - the GPS connected quickly and automatically.

-The Fitbit app is another feature of the Fitbit universe that we'd be remiss not to mention - especially since both devices come with a 6-month free trial of Fitbit Premium.
-You can access even more features via the paid-for app subscription on both devices, such as your sleep profile, Daily Readiness Score, workout videos, and recipe tutorials.
-It's a great feature included for new buyers - after the 6 months is up, you'll pay £7.99, so be sure to cancel in advance.
+The Fitbit app is another feature of the Fitbit universe that I'd be remiss not to mention - especially since both devices come with a 6-month free trial of Fitbit Premium.
+The app for both devices is the same and with the Premium access, you can have even more features - such as your sleep profile, Daily Readiness Score, workout videos, and recipe tutorials.
+It's a great feature included for new buyers and really shows just how good value-for-money Fitbit continues to be.
+After the 6 months is up, you'll pay £7.99, so be sure to cancel in advance if you don't want to continue using the features.

 Display on the Fitbit Sense 2 vs Versa 4